State and Federal Agencies

 Making conservation happen on the ground

 State agencies use funding from the Office of Conservation Investment to research and manage fish and wildlife, restore habitat, ensure public access to land and water, provide education to new hunters, anglers and boaters — and much more.
-This funding is derived from excise taxes on firearms, ammunition, fishing and boating equipment, and motorboat fuel, and is a critical component of state agency budgets.
+This funding is derived from federal excise taxes on firearms, ammunition, fishing and boating equipment, and motorboat fuel, and is a critical component of state agency budgets.

 Partner with a Payer invites state and federal agency employees to join us by attending a tour of a manufacturing facility, or by working with us to host a field tour of the conservation work underway in your state.